Bayesian spline-based hidden Markov models with applications to actimetry data and sleep analysis: Applications

-HMMs are very suited to modelling animal movement metrics to study the dynamic patterns of an animal's behavioural states (e.g., resting, foraging or travelling) in ecology \citep{patterson2009classifying,langrock2012flexible,langrock2018spline}.
-We consider the overall dynamic body acceleration (ODBA) collected from an oceanic whitetip shark at a rate of $16$ Hz over $24$ hours noting that a larger replicate data set was analyzed in \citet{langrock2018spline}.
-The raw ODBA values are averaged over 15 sec non-overlapping windows and log transformed (lODBA), resulting in 5760 observations.
-The marginal distribution of the transformed data is illustrated in Figure \ref{fig:shark data}.
-We first model the lODBA values using a B-spline HMM with $N$ fixed to three states as in \citet{langrock2018spline}.
-The hyperparameters of the prior distributions are specified as $\epsilon_{1}=\epsilon_{2}=1$, $a=-5.5$ and $b=-1$.
-We set $\tau_{1}=0.07$, $\tau_{2}=0.1$, $\tau_{3}=0.5$, $\tau_{4}=1.6$, $\tau_{5}=0.14$ and $\alpha=1.8$ with the help of a few pilot runs.
-Our posterior inference was based on 25k sweeps of the RJMCMC algorithm after a burn-in of 25k sweeps.
-The sampling process took about 50 minutes in R (for the same hardware specs as above).
-The posterior modal number of knots is $10$, with $\hat{P}(K=10|data)=0.952$.
-The estimated emission densities are shown in Figure \ref{fig:shark data} (left panel), where the knots and spline coefficients are set to their posterior averages, conditioned on $K=10$.
-As was pointed out in \citet{langrock2018spline}, there could be a potential lack of fit if one chooses to model the emission distributions by some common parametric family.
-For comparison, we also fitted a B-spline HMM using Langrock et al.'s (2015) method.
-The resulting density estimates are shown in Figure \ref{fig:shark data} (right panel).
-Here we have set $K=39$ to ensure enough flexibility and selected $\lambda=(300,1,400)$ for the smoothing parameters based on our experiments.
-The resulting 3-state HMM has more than 120 parameters, for which we experienced numerical stability issues in the process of the smoothing parameter selection.
-In contrast, our approach used no more than $60$ parameters while achieving comparable density fits, with some improvement in capturing the spikiness of the emission of the middle state.
-Note that we also obtained posterior uncertainties for the parameters at no extra computational cost.
-To verify if these data support a model with $N=3$ fixed we performed model selection using \eqref{eq:7} assuming a discrete uniform prior for $N$ over $\{2,\ldots,8\}$.
-Interestingly, we found a posterior mode at $N=7$ with probability one, thus strongly indicating that the data support a considerably larger number of states than originally assumed in \citet{langrock2018spline} (more details are provided in the appendix).
+HMMs provide a useful tool for modelling animal movement metrics to study the dynamic patterns of an animal's behavioural states (e.g., resting, foraging or migrating) in ecology \citep{langrock2012flexible,langrock2018spline}.
+Here we consider a time series of the overall dynamic body acceleration (ODBA) collected from an oceanic whitetip shark at a rate of $16$ Hz over a time span of $24$ hours.
+A larger replicate data set was analyzed in \citet{langrock2018spline}.
+For our analysis, the raw ODBA values are averaged over non-overlapping windows of length 15 seconds and log transformed (lODBA), resulting in a total of 5760 observations.
+The marginal distribution of the transformed data is shown in Figure \ref{fig:sharkN3}.
+We modelled the lODBA values using our adSP with cardinality set to $N=3$ as in \citet{langrock2018spline}, who present biological reasons for this assumption.
+Implementational details of the MCMC algorithm are provided in supplementary Section \ref{sec:AP_shark}.
+Figure \ref{fig:sharkN3} (left panel) shows the estimated emission densities (obtained as in supplementary Section B.1) along with pointwise $95\%$ credible intervals.
+The posterior modal number of knots is $13$, with $\hat{P}(K=13|data)=0.689$.
+For comparison, we also fitted a B-spline HMM using the method of \citet{langrock2018spline}, where we have set $K=39$ to ensure enough flexibility and selected $\lambda=(300,1,400)$ for the smoothing parameters based on our experiments.
+While the resulting transition probability estimates and the density fits seem to be comparable between the two approaches (see Figure \ref{fig:sharkN3} middle panel), their method uses approximately three times the number of parameters as our method for estimating the emissions, for which we experienced numerical stability issues during estimation\footnote{This finding is consistent with our experience in the simulation studies.}.
+Therefore, the bootstrap-based uncertainty quantification approach would be challenging and costly to implement, whereas we obtained posterior uncertainties for the parameters at no extra cost.